srikanthbandaru/redesigned-invention/README.md

 Alice->John: Yes...
 John, how are you?
 ```

-And this will produce a flow chart:
+And this will produce a flow chart:ttt

 ```mermaid
 graph LR